-Can a high protein diet combine with weightlifting, fight obesity?
+Can high protein resistance training fight obesity?
 Scientists are using an 8-week controlled trial followed by a 24-week observational follow-up to determine just that.
 The study, entitled the PROMOTE study (High-protein and resistance-training combination in overweight and obesity) for short-term weight loss and long-term weight maintenance for Chinese people, started in June 2019 and ends October 2020.

 At the start, the study randomly assigned ninety 18 to 50-year-old overweight or obese participants to one of three groups.
 The three groups are a conventional low-fat diet, a high-protein diet, and a high-protein diet and weightlifting combination.

 The researchers monitored, recorded, and reviewed the bodyweight of the participants.
 The researchers observed the participants at week eight and week 24 and compared to their baseline levels.